gh0stsrc/nvim/README.md

 ## 💯 Get Started
 Include install steps

 ## 🧰 Neoteusz Specific Config
 Most configurations are focus around the behaviour of pluigns installed and managed by `lazy.nvim`; however, there are additional configurations where you can control behaviours of Neoteusz itself (e.g. set logging level, optionally load an ai assistant).

-To understand these configurations and the defaults that Neoteusz will startup with, please see our [config documentation](docs/neoteusz-config.md).
+To understand these configurations and the defaults that Neoteusz will startup with, please see Neoteusz [config documentation](docs/neoteusz-config.md).

 ## ✅ Neoteusz Setup Validation
 After addressing [requirements](#-requirements), you should check the overall status of your Neovim setup by excuting the `:checkhealth` command.

 The `:checkhealth` command runs a series of diagnostic tests to check the health of your Neovim installation.
 If it uncovers any problems, it usually offers suggestions on how to fix them, or where to go to learn more.
-If you find and relvant *Warnings* which may impact your nvim setup or experience, OR any *Errors*, follow the guidance provide and address their resolution accordingly.
+If you find and relvant *Warnings* which may impact your Neovim setup or experience, OR any *Errors*, follow the guidance provide and address their resolution accordingly.

 ## 🔌 Plugin Inventory

-For a comprehensive overiew of all included plugins, please see our [plugins documentation](docs/plugins.md).
+For a comprehensive overiew of all included plugins, please see Neoteusz [plugins documentation](docs/plugins.md).

 ## 🔎 Key Bindings - Which Key
 [which-key](https://github.com/folke/which-key.nvim) is a brillant plugin that helps you remember your Neovim keymaps, by showing available keybindings in a popup as you type.
 Please read the below subsections to better understand how to leverage `which-key` for keybindings within Neoteusz.

 >[!NOTE]